 Hello Hanoi!
 Upon arrival at Hanoi Airport you will be met and transferred to your hotel.
 Spend the remainder of the today at leisure.

 Hanoi - Halong Bay.
 This morning transfer from your hotel in Hanoi to Halong City, the drive takes about 4 hours and you will stop off for a refreshment break en route.
-Upon arrival meet the crew of the traditional Junk boat at the dock and cruise to the famous islands of UNESCO Listed Halong Bay and on to Bai Tu Long Bay.
-Aside from the cave visit and swimming, there is a chance to explore this stunning area by sea kayak.
-Return back to the Junk for a scrumptious dinner and watch an incredible sunset over the bay.
+Upon arrival meet the crew of the traditional Junk boat at the dock and cruise to the famous islands of UNESCO Listed Halong Bay, exploring the many grottoes and myriad of tiny islands.
+Back on board we enjoy a cooking demonstration followed by a scrumptious dinner while soaking up an incredible sunset over the bay.

 Overnight: Halong Bay - Junk boat | Breakfast, Lunch, Dinner